donaldlab/OSPREY3/README.md

-Hello World!
+to setup Eclipse build path:
+* make sure Jerkar is installed (http://project.jerkar.org/)
+* run this in a shell:
+> jerkar eclipse#generateFiles

-TODO: write this
+TODO: write more of this